wb-airbus/soxy/README.md

 #### Remote Console/Shell

 Connect to `localhost:3031` on your client machine with a telnet-like command such as `nc`, and use the available commands.

 #### Remote Filesystem

 Connect to `localhost:2021` on your client machine with your favorite FTP client to browse, upload, download files and directories accessible to the backend user.

 #### SOCKS5 Proxy

 Configure on your client machine to use `localhost:1080` as a SOCKS5 proxy.
 Connections will originate from the remote host.

 #### Stage0

-_TODO_
+Connect to `localhost:1081` on your client machine with a telnet-like command such as `nc`, and use the available command:

+- `cat xxxx`, `push xxxx`, `put xxxx`, `send xxxx`, `upload xxxx`: sends the content of the file at the provided path.

 ## 🚧 Contributing

-Adding a new service (let's called it `ping`) in soxy requires to develop a new module in `common` directory and to instantiate it in both the `frontend` and the `backend`.
+Adding a new service (let's called it `ping`) in soxy requires to develop a new module in the `common` directory and to instantiate it in both the `frontend` and the `backend`.

 ### Steps